antivirusakash/nutriscan-documentation/docs/guide/comparison.md

    - Create custom recipes for unlisted dishes

 ::: info Key Advantages
-NutriScan's approach to Indian cuisine provides:
+NutriScan's approach to cuisine provides:
 - Effortless recognition of complex dishes
 - Accurate nutrient analysis of traditional recipes
 - Understanding of regional cooking variations
 - No need for manual recipe creation
 :::

-While MyFitnessPal has a large user-contributed database, it requires significant manual effort and lacks the visual recognition capabilities that make NutriScan dramatically more effective for tracking Indian meals with minimal user effort.
+While MyFitnessPal has a large user-contributed database, it requires significant manual effort and lacks the visual recognition capabilities that make NutriScan dramatically more effective for tracking meals with minimal user effort.

 ### Strava vs Whoop: Better health and performance tracking?